thomasflorentin/softech/htdocs/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.0.9 =
+* to improve the style of exclude feature wizard
+* to fix hiding the toolbar when logged in
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php on line 67
+* to fix PHP Fatal error: Uncaught Error: Non-static method cannot be called statically in clearing-specific-pages.php on line 58

+= 1.0.8 =
+* to stop showing the "DONOTCACHEPAGE is defined as TRUE" comment in the footer for the ajax requests
+* <strong>[FEATURE]</strong> Clearing Specific Pages [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-of-specific-urls-when-updating-or-posting/">Details</a>]
+* to fix the site url on the exclude page
+* to fix PHP Notice:  Function WP_User_Query::query was called incorrectly.
+User queries should not be run before the plugins_loaded hook

+= 1.0.7 =
+* <strong>[FEATURE]</strong> Clearing Specific Pages (BETA) [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-of-specific-urls-when-updating-or-posting/">Details</a>]
+* to add last-modified header when cache is served via php

+= 1.0.6 =
+* to serve sources via cdn for excluded pages if cdn is enabled
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php  on line 48

+= 1.0.5 =
+* to fix E_NOTICE: Undefined variable: path in wpFastestCache.php on line 2142
+* to add excluding feature for Buffer Callback Filter [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/buffer-callback-filter/#exclude">Details</a>]

+= 1.0.4 =
+* to add avif extensions for cdn
+* to add WPFC_SERVE_ONLY_VIA_CACHE [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/how-to-serve-cache-only-via-php/">Details</a>]

+= 1.0.3 =
+* Photon will no longer be supported [<a target="_blank" href="https://www.wpfastestcache.com/blog/photon-will-no-longer-be-supported/">Details</a>]
+* to exclude category url for preload if any error occurs

+= 1.0.2 =
+* to add WP-CLI command for clearing cache of a post [<a target="_blank" href="https://www.wpfastestcache.com/features/wp-cli-commands/">Details</a>]
+* to fix Warning scandir() at wpFastestCache.php:302
+* to fix Warning file_put_contents(/cache/wpfc-minified/index.html) at cache.php:1090
+* to fix Warning unlink(wp-cache-config.php) admin.php:885

+= 1.0.1 =
+* to clear only cache of post/page even if the "update post" option is disabled

+= 1.0.0 =
+* to define the save_settings() function of single preload feature as static function

+= 0.9.9 =
+* to clear cache when regular price of woocommorce is updated
+* refactoring of Automatic Cache

+= 0.9.8 =
+* to clear cache after updating Elementor Website Builder plugin
+* to clear cache after theme or plugin update by custom settings [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-theme-or-plugin-update/">Details</a>]
+* to enable Auto Cache Panel for the classic editor which is enabled via add_filter()

+= 0.9.7 =
+* to clear cache after theme or plugin update by default [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-theme-or-plugin-update/">Details</a>]

+= 0.9.6 =
+* refactoring of serving non-exists minified files
+* to fix htaccess rule for Polylang plugin
+* to fix condition of clear cache after plugin update

+= 0.9.5 =
+* to prevent generating cache when DONOTCACHEPAGE is defined as true for Divi theme
+* to add nonce security system for cdn saving

+= 0.9.4 =
+* to make compatible the Auto Cache feature with the Disable Gutenberg plugin
+* refactoring of rewrite rule of HTTP_USER_AGENT
+* to check that resources have been successfully optimized

+= 0.9.3 =
+* to prevent removing "/" for exclude rules
+* <strong>[FEATURE]</strong> to add "pause" feature for cdn [<a target="_blank" href="https://www.wpfastestcache.com/features/temporarily-disable-cdn/">Details</a>]
+* to add wpfc_clear_all_site_cache() for clearing cache of all sites [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/delete-the-cache-by-calling-the-function/">Details</a>]
+* to add spinner for the buttons on the cdn wizard
+* refactroing of excluding "There has been a critical error on this website" page

+= 0.9.2 =
+* <strong>[FEATURE]</strong> to create cache after publishing new post or updating a post [<a target="_blank" href="https://www.wpfastestcache.com/features/automatic-cache/">Details</a>]
+* <strong>[FEATURE]</strong> Clear cache after activate/deactivate plugin [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-activate-deactivate-a-plugin/">Details</a>]

+= 0.9.1.9 =
+* <strong>[FEATURE]</strong> Clear cache after switch theme [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-after-switch-theme/">Details</a>]

+= 0.9.1.8 =
+* to make compatible the preload feature with WPML
+* refactoring of clearing cache of content which is moved to trash
+* to fix Notice: Undefined variable: no_selected in single-preload.php on line 39
+* to add image/avif for browser caching

+= 0.9.1.7 =
+* to clear cache of the store homepage after WooCommerce order
+* to fix vulnerability (discoverd by Gen Sato)
+* to clear cache after Woocommerce order status changed
+* to add WPFC_DISABLE_CLEARING_CACHE_AFTER_WOOCOMMERCE_ORDER_STATUS_CHANGED [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/woocommerce-settings/#after-order-status-changed">Details</a>]

+= 0.9.1.6 =
+* to fix Notice: Undefined variable: order_arr in preload.php on line 161
+* to fix Notice: Undefined property: stdClass::$go in preload.php on line 440
+* to start using the API Token system instead of Global API for Cloudflare [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/wp-fastest-cache-cloudflare/">Details</a>]
+* to fix removing backslashes issue in the pre tag
+* to disable cache for the IP based urls on the bitnami servers
+* to disable cdn if the query string contains wc-api

+= 0.9.1.5 =
+* <strong>[FEATURE]</strong> to add Re-Order feture for Preload [<a target="_blank" href="https://www.wpfastestcache.com/features/re-order-preload/">Details</a>]

+= 0.9.1.4 =
+* to fix saving "Update Post" settings issue
+* to fix saving "New Post" settings issue
+* <strong>[FEATURE]</strong> Compatible with the AMP Takeover feature of <a target="_blank" href="https://wordpress.org/plugins/accelerated-mobile-pages/">AMP for WP – Accelerated Mobile Pages</a>

+= 0.9.1.3 =
+* to fix PHP Notice: Undefined offset: -1 js-utilities.php on line 84
+* to show the details of the error on the Cloudflare cdn integraiton

+= 0.9.1.2 =
+* to add webp extension for CDN
+* to replace the attribute which is data-bg-webp with cdn-url
+* to save the Cloudflare zone id instead of getting it via api continuously
+* to prevent calling cloudflare_clear_cache() function multiple times

 = 0.9.1.1 =
 * to prevent caching 403 forbidden page which is generated by iThemes Security plugin